MCP Reference: managedkafka

 create_cluster

 Create a new cluster for Google Cloud Managed service for Apache Kafka.
-To create a cluster, the following parameters must be provided:

 This tool returns a long-running operation (LRO) that you can poll using the get_operation tool to track the cluster creation status.
 Cluster creation can take 30 minutes or longer.